kiba/Writings/for_science/chp7_back_home.md

 The machine responded by listing assets.

-Ten Colonial kilogram of pure platinum, three Cylon computation engines, Delta Three Zero, me, the trans-dimensional machine, two tablets with technical details on Colonial engineering, a whole bunch of machines.
+Ten Colonial kilogram of pure platinum, three Cylon computation engines, Delta Three Zero One, me, the trans-dimensional machine, two tablets with technical details on Colonial engineering, a whole bunch of machines.

 "And we have random shit in my house," I said.
 "Tools and parts.
 I don't know exactly how useful they are right now."